ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 ### GSS Names and Codes
 On 1st January 2011 GSS codes were introduced.
 GSS codes are a type of uniform resource indicator (URI) which provide a way to identify unique items.
 GSS codes identify individual geographic objects, for example, Local Authority Districts.

-GSS codes are comprised of two codes: a three character entity code which describes what type of statistical geography the object is, and a six digit number which refers to the unique instance of the object.
+GSS codes are comprised of two parts: a three character entity code which describes what type of statistical geography the object is, and a six digit number which refers to the unique instance of the object.

 ![The structure of a GSS code showing the Portsmouth Unitary Authority as an example: E06000044.](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/awareness_of_geog_and_stats/entity_code.PNG?raw=true)